 Abbreviation Title Purpose Use Districts R1 Single-family Residential To accommodate low density single-family residential development and complementary uses compatible with the rural character of Stem.
 R2 Mixed Residential To allow a compatible mix of attractive housing types and neighborhoods with convenient access to amenities that enhances the quality of life of residents.
+AR Agricultural Residential To promote a compatible mixture of agricultural, forestry, conservation and very-low-density residential uses.
 CC Community Commercial To meet the retail and service needs of the community and promote economic opportunities for locally-owned businesses in the downtown core.
 MU Mixed Use Residential and Commercial To allow for higher density multifamily housing and more parking intensive business opportunities than are feasible in the downtown core.
 LI Light Industrial To accommodate light industrial and warehousing activities that provide quality job opportunities to residents, expand the local economy, and preserve community resources.

 OC Open Space & Conservation To preserve and protect environmentally sensitive lands, or properties already under public or private ownership otherwise restricted by conservation easements.
 Overlay Dist ricts WS-II WS-II Watershed To protect the public health, safety, and welfare and to implement the Watershed Protection Rules in Chapter 143, Article 21 of the General Statutes as they apply to the jurisdictional boundary of this ordinance. МНР Manufactured Home Park To provide affordable housing opportunities in a quality living environment for all residents, to protect the character and property values of nearby residential areas, and promote the health, safety, and welfare of park residents.
 SFHA Special Flood Hazard Area To promote the public health, safety and general welfare by minimizing public and private losses due to flood conditions in specific areas.